Wintervorst/iitc/plugins/totalrecon/README.md

-If you would like to share your potential and submitted portals over multiple devices and with multiple users.
+# If you would like to share your potential and submitted portals over multiple devices and with multiple users.
 This script is it.

 <img src="https://github.com/Wintervorst/iitc/raw/master/plugins/totalrecon/assets/markersonthemap.png"></img><br/>
-Tap/click on the Intel map to add and edit locations
+Tap/click on the Intel map to add and edit locations<br/>
 <img src="https://github.com/Wintervorst/iitc/raw/master/plugins/totalrecon/assets/mapwitheditdialogue"></img><br/>
-Overview of locations in a google sheet
+Overview of locations in a google sheet<br/>
 <img src="https://github.com/Wintervorst/iitc/raw/master/plugins/totalrecon/assets/filledsheet.png"></img><br/>

 You can try it out with this script url